MontiCore/montithings/applications/eud/README.md

 ```

 ## **Model defintion**
-The models under `src/main/resources/models` don't need to be adapted, except for the fact, that all DSL-components need their inputs and outputs as protobuf values.
+The models under `src/main/resources/models` don't need to be adapted, except for the fact, that all EUD-components need their inputs and outputs as protobuf values.
 An indepth explaination on using protobuf for port values can be found in the `face-id-door-opener` example application.